Ouxsoft/phpmarkup/README.md

 ## Contributing
 PHPMarkup is an open source project.
 If you find a problem or want to discuss new features or improvements please create an issue, and/or if possible create a pull request.

+[phpmarkup-stack](https://github.com/Ouxsoft/phpmarkup-stack) is docker development environment with test suite available to make contributing simpler.

 ## Acknowledgement
 Thanks to Matthew Heroux for leading the development of PHPMarkup.